sketchplatform/ugriders.github.io/contact.md

 permalink: /contact/
 feature-img: "img/texture2.png"
 ---

-Email: mailto:jjeon@umass.edu
+Email: jjeon@umass.edu

-Every Saturday at 3pm on the First Floor of the Intergrative Science Building
+We meet on Saturdays 3pm on the first floor lounge of the Integrated Science Building (ISB) at UMass.
-Address Location.